rohitgang/CS361-DFA/Proj1/README.md

 ## Discussion

+We had several discussions on handling the empty string.
+We decided to handle it two ways :
+    * If the input string is only one element and it is 'e', we check if the start state is the final state.
+    * If the input string has more than one element and we encounter a 'e', we skip over it.

+We also discussed on the design of the program.
+We decided to stick with the implementation where the DFAState object would contain a hashMap with the transition that state would accept as the key and the state it transitions to as the value.

 ## Testing
 In order to test the program, we wrote three tests with very particular cases.
 Out first test (p1tc4.txt)